 White River Canoe & Tubing Trips

 Discover the beauty that is often overlooked at Owasippe.
 The canoeing trips provide opportunities to enjoy the natural splendor of the river.
-These trips down the White River take you through the Manistee National Forest and are between 3 and 6 hours in duration, depending on your preference.
+These trips down the White River take you through the Manistee National Forest and are either 3 or 6 hours in duration,

 Saturday (Weekend) Canoe Trip.
 “Stay-over troops” (units that stay 2 weeks) are offered this opportunity at Owasippe.
 Trailers packed with canoes, paddles and PFDs are available for your troop to begin an excursion down the White River.